 7. Pay using a credit card.
 Don’t transfer vast sums of money either via bank transfer or via money transfer services such as Western Union or MoneyGram.
 These payment methods are highly susceptible to fraud.
 Legitimate rental companies will be able to take payments by credit card.
 Most credit card providers offer charge-back protection should there be an issue with your booking thereby offering holidaymakers that little bit of added protection.
 Interestingly, the majority of those who were defrauded last year paid by bank transfer or cash. leaving them with no means by which they could get their money back.
 Only a small proportion of those scammed paid by credit or debit card.

 8. It is always best to visit reputable or official websites independently.
 Don’t respond to unsolicited emails.
 Also, check the credentials of a site before you make a booking and look to see whether they belong to a renowned travel association or scheme.
 Take the Bookings For You website as an example.
 A look at the business homepage shows that they belong to ABTOI offering greater peace of mind when booking.
-In addition, the company was rated Excellent by Flipkey, was nominated in the 2015 British Travel Awards and has won a business award from Mum and Working.
+In addition, the company has consistently been awarded bronze, silver or gold British Travel awards and have built up a number of reviews via google and Feefo.
 These are all things which provide peace of mind when booking and prove the legitimacy of the business.